dhruvinsh/zmk-tri-state/README.md

 Implement [Nick Conways's](https://github.com/nickconway) tri-state behavior for [ZMK](https://github.com/zmkfirmware/zmk).

-This is proof of concept that shows that without minting fork, new behavior can be implemented.
+This is proof of concept that shows that without maintaining fork, new behavior can be implemented.

-This implementation supports Zephyr 3.5 changes.
+This implementation supports latest Zephyr 3.5 release with ZMK.

 ## How to use this module?

 Under `config/west.yml` add `remotes` and `projects`, here is an example of full file.
+Feel free to visit my config located [here](https://github.com/dhruvinsh/zmk-config/blob/0e4919ba45f08714bf1cc053c103ae1977bacd76/config/west.yml).

 ```yaml
 manifest: